concinim/wh-acd/annotator_named_entities.md

 </ul>
 </td>
 <td>
 Defines the version of the UMLS library that is used when annotating unstructured data.
-The value <q>umls.latest</q> is used to indicate the latest version of the available UMLS libraries (2018AA).
+The value `umls.latest` is used to indicate the latest version of the available UMLS libraries (2018AA).
 It is also the default value for the <b>library</b> configuration.
 </td>
 </tr>
 </tbody>